pulibrary/bibdata/docs/alma_publishing_jobs_schedule.md

 # Schedule of Publishing Jobs in Alma
-note: Jobs are running in Princeton local time.
+Note: Jobs are running in Princeton local time.

 ## Incremental Job
 * The job initializes daily every 6 hours, at 4:00am, 10:00am, 4:00pm, 10:00pm.
 It takes around 60 min to complete and get published.